-The annual budget is the financial expression of the goals of the School Committee in meeting the needs of all students.
+The annual budget is the financial expression of the educational program of the school department, and it reflects the goals and objectives of the School Committee to meet the needs of all students.

-The budget then requires an orderly and cooperative effort by the Committee, the staff, and the community to achieve the goals of the district.
+The budget then is more than just a financial instrument and requires on the part of the Committee, the staff, and the community, an orderly and cooperative effort to ensure sound fiscal practices for achieving the educational goals and objectives of the school system.

-Public school budgeting is regulated and controlled by legislation, state regulations, and local School Committee policy.
-The operating budget for the school district will be prepared and managed in line with the above.
+Public school budgeting is regulated and controlled by legislation, state regulations, and local School Committee requirements.
+The operating budget for the school system will be prepared and presented in line with state policy and will be developed and refined in accordance with these same requirements.